dmitry-viskov/pylti1.3/README.rst

 Configuration
 =============

-To configure your own tool you may use built-in adapters:
+To configure your own tool, you may use built-in adapters:

 .. code-block:: python